The role of symmetry and dissipation in biolocomotion: Introduction

 \subsection{Outline of the paper}

-We start with an overview of the background and motivation.
-Then, in section~\ref{sec:model}, we introduce our model of an (unactuated) crawler: a mass-spring system resting on the ground.
-We regularize the no-slip and no-penetration conditions imposed by the ground by `smearing them out' over a small region around $z = 0$ to smooth viscous friction and potential energies.
+We start with an overview of the background and motivation in section~\ref{sec:background}.
+In section~\ref{sec:connections} we review the geometric mechanics of biolocomotion in the viscous dominated and inertial regimes.
+We find that the use of connections in the middle regime is less natural.
+This lack of naturality motivates the approach of the present paper, which implements Lagrangian reduction without the explicit use of the mechanical or the Stokes connections.
+Then, in section~\ref{sec:model}, we introduce our model of an (unactuated) crawler: a mass-spring system resting on the ground, see Figure~\ref{fig:3D-crawler}.
+We regularize the no-slip and no-penetration conditions imposed by the ground by `smearing them out' over a small region around $z = 0$ to smooth viscous friction (c.f.~\cite{Brendelev81,Karapetian81}) and smooth potential energies (c.f.~\cite{Rubin57,Takens80}).
 What results from this regularization is a constant dimension, lightly dissipative Lagrangian system.
-Having described the problem as an ODE on a space of constant dimension, we apply reduction and smooth dynamical systems theory in section~\ref{sec:analysis}.
-We observe that the system is invariant under isometric transformations along the ground and implement a reduction by symmetry of the model.
-Under mild regularity conditions (Assumptions~\ref{ass:stability-assumptions}) on the rest lengths of the springs and the spring and ground stiffness, we can use singular perturbation theory to find a robustly stable equilibrium for the reduced model (detailed proofs can be found in the Appendix).
-Next, under small time-periodic forcing (i.e.~actuation of the crawler) this equilibrium persists as a limit cycle in the symmetry reduced model.
+Having described the problem as an ODE on a space of constant dimension, we apply symmetry reduction and smooth dynamical systems theory in section~\ref{sec:analysis}.
+The system is invariant under isometric transformations along the ground, and so we implement reduction by this group of transformations~\cite{MarsdenWeinstein1974,CeMaRa2001}.
+Under mild regularity conditions (Assumption~\ref{ass:stability-assumptions}), we can use singular perturbation theory to find a robustly stable equilibrium for the reduced model.
+Next, under small time-periodic forcing (i.e.~actuation of the crawler) this equilibrium persists as a limit cycle in the symmetry reduced model as a result of the persistence theorem~\cite{Fenichel1971,Hirsch77}.
 The limit cycle in the reduced space corresponds to a \emph{relative limit cycle} in the original phase space, (see Figure~\ref{fig:commu}).
-A phase reconstruction formula gives the phase shift of the lifted, relative limit cycle; this phase shift corresponds to a stride length.
+A phase reconstruction formula gives the phase shift of the lifted, relative limit cycle; this phase shift corresponds to a translation and rotation achieved upon traversing a period of the relative limit cycle.
 Both relative periodicity and stability are characteristics of biolocomotion, and so we can consider the relatively periodic orbit as a model of crawling in this sense.